kajal8879/krabbydo/README.md

 ### What Didn't Work

 - Rohan - Styling the UI elements.
-- Kajal - Making the fields in eventEntry structs optional.Right now all the fields are mandatory.
-  Also for notification crate we couldn't implement background user agent
+- Kajal - Making the fields in eventEntry structs optional; currently all the fields are mandatory.
+Also, for notification crate we couldn't implement a background user agent.
-- Prachi -Notifications
+- Prachi - Notifications.

 ### Conclusion